Message from the Internal Medicine Director

 Our program mission is to train compassionate and clinically outstanding physicians who will provide the highest quality, evidence-based medical care and advance the practice of medicine through excellence in patient care, education, research, and quality improvement.
 To that end, our program is an integrated program on two campuses: St. Joseph’s Hospital and Medical Center and Valleywise Health Medical Center.
 Both training sites provide an enriching, collaborative environment that offers a multitude of opportunities for residents and medical students to become lifelong learners and trailblazers who will lead the nation in changing healthcare to meet the needs of the communities we serve.

 - Our residents provide patient-centered, tertiary-level care for a diverse patient population in a variety of inpatient, outpatient, and elective clinical settings.
-The campuses at both St. Joseph’s Hospital and Valleywise Health allow residents to gain experience in managing patients with a wide spectrum of acute and chronic illness and to make a positive impact on the health of our underserved community.
+The campuses at both St. Joseph’s Hospital and Valleywise Health allow residents to gain experience in managing patients with a wide spectrum of acute and chronic illnesses and to make a positive impact on the health of our underserved community.

 - Subspecialty rotations allow residents to learn in Centers of Medical Excellence (e.g. Lung Disease and Transplant, Cancer Care, Cardiovascular Care, Hepatology and Liver Transplant Care, Lung Transplant, Women’s Health, and Neurology).